HCIS-Lab/RiskBench/Planning_Aware_Metric/README.md

 Finally, `cd path/to/data_collection` and `python get_remove_list -s {scenario_type}`.
 And manually remove the fail folders.

 ## Labeling start position and end position for collecting the data
-We provideo a tool to label the start position and end position
+We provide a tool to label the start position and end position
 ![tool_demo](https://github.com/HCIS-Lab/RiskBench/blob/main/images/tool_ui.png)
 ```
 cd path/to/vis_tools/